Tuesday, December 31, 2024

 SPOILER WARNING

-S11 E01 · The Impossible Stream - the main story about Fry binge-watching was kind of dopey but the craziness around bringing Calculon out of retirement to film new episodes of All My Circuits was ok
+S11 E01 · The Impossible Stream - the main story about Fry binge-watching was kind of dopey, but the craziness around bringing Calculon out of retirement to film new episodes of All My Circuits was ok

 S11 E02 · Children of a Lesser Bog - I generally find stories about Amy and her terrible parents pretty funny.
 I do wonder if the chronology was off in terms of how old the children were supposed to be.
-The part about almost all the DNA coming from Leela was an interesting twist.
+The part about almost all their DNA coming from Leela was an interesting twist.

 S11 E03 · How the West Was 1010001 - this was not particularly good and stories featuring Hermes usually don't hit the mark